Gateway Program (Northeast Corridor): Blocked by first Trump administration

-The administration of U.S. President Barack Obama called Gateway the most vital piece of infrastructure that needs to be built in the United States.
-In a September 2015 joint letter to Obama, New Jersey Governor Chris Christie and New York Governor Andrew Cuomo offered to pay half of the project's cost if the federal government picks up the rest, but did not identify how they would fund it.
-Port Authority of New York and New Jersey Chairman John J. Degnan said in May 2015 that the agency "would step up to the plate" with regard to funding the project.
-The governors have asked the agency to oversee the project.
-The administration of President Donald Trump cast doubts about funding for the project, and Trump suggested defunding the FTA's New Starts program for all new projects.
-In 2017 then-United States Secretary of Transportation Elaine Chao called the project "an absolute priority".
+The administration of President Barack Obama called Gateway the most vital piece of infrastructure that needs to be built in the United States, and in a September 2015 joint letter, New Jersey Governor Chris Christie and New York Governor Andrew Cuomo offered to pay half of the project's cost if the federal government picked up the rest.
+After President Donald Trump took office, however, his administration began to cast doubt on funding the project, as Trump suggested defunding the Federal Transit Administration's New Starts program for all new projects, despite his own Secretary of Transportation Elaine Chao calling the project "an absolute priority".